 It’s the resurrection!

 That will be made very plain.
-Pay close attention how Paul explains it to the Gentiles in Corinth.
+Pay close attention to how Paul explains it to the Gentiles in Corinth.
 They were Greeks.
-Grecian ideas of afterlife didn’t include bodily resurrection, and only spoke of an immortality of the soul.
-That idea came from Gnosticism which held that all of human weakness, sin, and death was in the body.
+Grecian ideas of the afterlife didn’t include bodily resurrection and only spoke of the immortality of the soul.
+That idea came from Gnosticism which held that all of the human weakness, sin, and death were in the body.
 Death was freedom from that bondage.
 Therefore, the idea of a resurrected body meant a return to the bondage of weakness and death.

 Paul is correcting the error and explains the reality of a bodily resurrection and most important, the real hope that comes with it.

 If there is no resurrection of the dead, then Christ has not risen.1 Corinthians 15:13 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 It’s simple… No resurrection… No risen Jesus.
 The risen and living Savior is essential to the Gospel.
 It is as essential as the cross, but more important.

-1 Corinthians 15:14 (MEV): If Christ has not risen, then our preaching is vain, and your faith is also vain.1 Corinthians 15:14 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)
+If Christ has not risen, then our preaching is vain, and your faith is also vain.1 Corinthians 15:14 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 The resurrection is of utmost necessity to the Gospel.
 If it weren’t real, the Gospel Paul preached would be in vain.
 It could offer no real hope.

 No hope, the Gospel Paul taught would really be a false witness.
 It quickly progresses to the real problem at the end of denying the resurrection.